gpoore/latexrestricted/README.md

   anywhere in the file system can be read/written, or only those under the current working directory, `$TEXMF_OUTPUT`, and `$TEXMF_OUTPUT_DIRECTORY`.

+* `can_restricted_shell_escape: bool`:  This describes whether restricted shell escape is possible.
+It is true when restricted shell escape is enabled and also when full shell escape is enabled.
+It is based on TeX Live's `shell_escape` in `texmf.cnf` and MiKTeX's `[Core]ShellCommandMode` in `miktex.ini`.

 * `prohibited_write_file_extensions: set[str]`:  File extensions that cannot
   be used in writing files under Windows (including Cygwin).
 All file extensions are lower case with a leading period (for example, `.exe`).